Long-tailed tit

-The long-tailed tit (Aegithalos caudatus), also named long-tailed bushtit, is a common bird found throughout Europe and the Palearctic.
-The genus name Aegithalos was a term used by Aristotle for some European tits, including the long-tailed tit.
+The long-tailed tit or long-tailed bushtit (Aegithalos caudatus) is a common bird in the bushtit family found throughout Eurasia.
+An insectivore, it inhabits deciduous and mixed woodlands in addition to scrub, heathland, farmland, parks and gardens.
+It is a very small, long-tailed bird, being predominantly black and white with varying amounts of pink and grey.
+Northern subspecies are paler and have completely white heads, lacking the large dark eyebrows of southern populations.
+It is a social bird, forming compact family flocks of six to seventeen birds outside of the breeding season, when the flocks break up.
+It has a strong preference to nest in scrub areas, where the nest is often built in thorny bushes less than 3 m above the ground.

 Taxonomy and systematics

 The long-tailed tit was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Parus caudatus.
+The current genus name Aegithalos was a term used by Aristotle for some European tits, including the long-tailed tit.
 The specific epithet caudatus is the Latin word for "tailed".
 Linnaeus did not invent this Latin name.
 "Parus caudatus" had been used by earlier authors such as the Swiss naturalist Conrad Gessner in 1555, the Italian naturalist Ulisse Aldrovandi in 1599, and the English ornithologist Francis Willughby in 1676.
 Willughby listed the English name as the "long tail'd titmouse".
 Its previous common nickname in everyday English was the bum-towel, from the shape of its tail.

-The long-tailed tit was first classified as a true tit of the Parus group.
-Parus has since been split from the Aegithalidae, with the latter becoming a distinct family containing three genera:
+The long-tailed tit was first classified as a true tit of the Parus genus.
+It, and its relatives, have since been reclassified as a distinct family, Aegithalidae, containing three genera: